Last Updated on 2022/04/22

 The villagers of Tajing have lived here for centuries.
-The largest cave is approximately 230 meters long, 115 wide and 50 high.
-In China they became famous after a China Daily articles of 2007, which depicted them as modern troglodytes.
+The largest cave is approximately 230 meters long, 115 wide, and 50 high.
+In China, they became famous after a China Daily article of 2007, which depicted them as modern troglodytes.
 Other articles claimed they were the last tribe who lived in a cave in Asia (but that’s not true).
 They have developed into a quasi-tribal society.
-Inside the cave there are many houses, all without roof, a school and a basketball court.
-Most of the people left the village in search for money and job opportunities.
-However, many others refused to leave the village, and even refused new houses built by the local government.
-In Southwest China there is also another village in a cave, Fengyandong, in Yunnan province.
+Inside the cave, there are many houses, all without a roof, a school, and a basketball court.
+Most of the people left the village in search of money and job opportunities.
+However, many others refused to leave the village and even refused new houses built by the local government.
+In Southwest China, there is also another village in a cave, Fengyandong, in Yunnan province.

 The new houses built by the government and refused by the villagers